 No goal, no success.
 We need something in life to give us the drive to get out of bed and start our day.
 What’s your aim as a barista?
 Is it to pour the perfect coffee, create something new, or spread knowledge of specialty?
 Find that purpose and stay focussed on it.

-It’s difficult to stay motivated with long-term goals, so give yourself a daily purpose.
+It’s difficult to stay motivated with long-term goals for your barista career, so give yourself a daily purpose.
 Maybe you could pour 3 new patterns today, aim to get that perfect shot of espresso, or even try a new cold brew technique.
 Having an aim that excites you helps you fight those blue days we all struggle with.

 Struggling to be passionate about your goal?
 Feeling dejected by your failure to master that one piece of latte art?
 Remember, we’re a reflection of our environment.
 Surround yourself with positive friends.
 Use social media to get in touch with other baristas.
 See what they’re up to, ask lots of questions, and let their passion inspire you when you lose focus.